HSA contribution limits 2026 and 2027: Max contribution & eligibility

 HSA contributions may be prorated if you’re not eligible for the full year, but there’s an important exception called the last-month rule that may allow you to contribute the full amount.

-If you become eligible and open an HSA on or before December 1, you can contribute the full contribution amount for 2026 for your coverage type, with one caveat: You must remain enrolled in a HSA-eligible plan for 12 months after you enroll.
-If you fail to remain an eligible individual through this “testing period,” you must include in your 2026 income the contributions made for 2025 that wouldn’t have been made except for the last-month rule.
+If you become eligible and open an HSA on or before December 1, you can contribute the full contribution amount for that year for your coverage type, with one caveat: You must remain enrolled in a HSA-eligible plan for 12 months after you enroll.
+If you fail to remain an eligible individual through this “testing period,” you'll generally need to include in your taxable income the portion of your HSA contributions that exceeded the prorated limit, along with any applicable taxes or penalties..
 In other words, the contribution limit becomes prorated.7

 How to calculate a prorated 2026 HSA contribution